2018 Indian dust storms

-From 2 to 3 May 2018, high-velocity dust storms swept across parts of North India.
+From 2 to 3 May 2018, an extremely severe dust storms swept across parts of North India.
 125 people died and over 200 were injured.

 In Uttar Pradesh, 43 died in the city of Agra and about 30 died elsewhere in the state.
-In neighboring Rajasthan, about 35 people died and over 200 were injured after winds downed more than 8,000 electricity poles and uprooted hundreds of trees.
-Storms are not uncommon in the region; however, because these storms occurred at night and with greater wind speeds than average (~100 mph), the death toll was higher than usual.
+In neighboring Rajasthan, about 35 people died and over 200 were injured after powerful winds downed more than 8.000 electricity poles and uprooted hundreds of trees.
+Severe monsoon storms are not uncommon in the region; however, because these storms occurred at night and with greater wind speeds than average (>100 mph - >160 km/h), the death toll was higher than usual.